Group Options and Resources

-Speed control, your horseshould be obedient to pick up any speed that you ask and remain in it until asked to make a transition.
+Speed control, your horse should be obedient to pick up any speed that you ask and remain in it until asked to make a transition.
 Directional control, he should go where you ask him to go, willingly and without resistance and this includes forward or backing motion.
 Body control!
 This means his entire body; front end, middle section and hindquarters.
-In other words is he maneuverable; will he let you guide his body especially in tight spots and on a variety of terrain?
+In other words, is the maneuverable; will he let you guide his body especially in tight spots and on a variety of terrain?

 Your trail horse should know several default behaviors or positions.
-A default behavior is a move or exercise that the horse knows very well and will perform on cue.
+The default behavior is a move or exercise that the horse knows very well and will perform on cue.
 Default moves that we like to use include the Park Out, the side pass, the Obeisance, shoulder-in, or even trotting circles.
 A horse can only concentrate on one thing at a time and if his concentration is on giving the default move or behavior that you ask, he will be less likely to engage in silliness.
-Of course the type of terrain that you are on will dictate which defaults are useable in a particular instance.
-A narrow trail may prohibit a side pass but may be a perfect place to ask for a few steps of shoulder –in or Spanish Walk.
+Of course, the type of terrain that you are on will dictate which defaults are useable in a particular instance.
+A narrow trail may prohibit a side pass but maybe a perfect place to ask for a few steps of shoulder-in or Spanish Walk.
 Engage the horse’s mind and his body to maintain control and good manners

 Default moves are a form of manageable movement.
 It may take a few seconds or a few minutes to fully engage a horse’s mind even if his body is engaged.
 Plan ahead and decide what exercise helps your horse to relax and focus on you, his work, not on what other horses may be doing.

-Play leap frog with another horse or two (and rider) to get a horse acquainted with changing speeds and distances in a group.
-You can do this by one or two riders either walking quietly or standing while another trots or even lopes ahead a predetermined distance then in turn, stand and wait for the others to catch up.
-Keep all horses involved in clear vision of each other (at first) so keep separation stress to a minimum.
+Play leapfrog with another horse or two (and rider) to get a horse acquainted with changing speeds and distances in a group.
+You can do this by one or two riders either walking quietly or standing while another trots or even lopes ahead a predetermined distance then, in turn, stand and wait for the others to catch up.
+Keep all horses involved in a clear vision of each other (at first) so keep separation stress to a minimum.